chandrashekar8/chandrashekar8/README.md

-- 👋 Hi, I’m @chandrashekar
+- 👋 Hi, I’m Chandrashekar
 - 👀 I’m interested in trading stocks and crypto
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on algo trading on Indian crypto platforms